Jevil36239/Jevil36239/README.md

 > [!WARNING]
-> Every gift alters the balance of the world.
-To give is to part with a piece of yourself, an exchange that always comes with a price.
-Remember, nothing is gained without something lost.
+> To give is to change.
+Every choice leaves a mark.
 >
-> "Do you accept the cost?"
+> "Do you accept this truth?"

 ---